oyaon/LMSG/README.md

 ## Contributing

+Contributions are welcome!
+Please follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create a new branch for your feature or bug fix.
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes with clear and concise messages.
-4. Push to the branch: `git push origin feature-name`
+4. Push your branch to your forked repository.
-5. Submit a pull request
+5. Submit a pull request to the main repository.

 ## License

 This project is licensed under the MIT License.

----
+See the LICENSE file for details.

+## Last Updated

-_Last updated: May 23, 2025_
+May 23, 2025